avilleret/pix_opencv/Home.md

 # 4. Build the Sources :

 ## Ubuntu/Linux & MacOSX
-Go to the fresh created folder, i.e. « pix_opencv » and build the things :
+Go to the fresh created folder, i.e. « pix_opencv ».
+If you cloned the git repo, you first have to run `./autogen.sh`.
+Then run those commands :

 ~~~~
 cd pix_opencv